 Longer than anticipated periods of home isolation and pent up demand for out of home experiences have put hometainment at the heart of newly-formed routines and consumer habits in the Asia Pacific.
 As per Euromonitor’s Lifestyle Survey, developing economies in Asia Pacific indicate a high importance attached to spending money on experiences in 2021, offering significant opportunities for companies to provide experiential offerings.
 Improving the customers’ path to purchase, enhancing mobile presence, and creating a consistent brand experience across channels should be an immediate priority for all brands.

-If you want to find out more about this topic please have a look at our report Themes Driving Asia Pacific Consumer Markets in the Next Decade.
+If you want to find out more about this topic please have a look at our report Current and Future Drivers of Asia Pacific Consumer Markets.